Open until filled

 - Leading implementation of grant deliverables and reporting out on programmatic outcomes and impact

-Qualified candidates will have a proven track record within one or more of the following areas of work: trail planning; bike-ped/transportation planning; urban planning; landscape architecture; public policy/administration; active tourism, natural resource planning; project management; organization; or nonprofit management.
+Qualified candidates will have a proven track record within one or more of the following areas of work: trail planning; bike-ped/transportation planning; urban planning; landscape architecture; public policy/administration; active tourism, natural resource planning; project management; or economic development.

-The successful candidate will be an experienced self-starter—as well as a process- and goal-oriented individual—who is organized, proactive, efficient and able to consistently deliver professional quality work on time and on budget.
-He or she will be a strategic thinker with the ability to manage multiple tasks and a widely varied workload.
+The successful candidate will be a strategic thinker with the ability to manage multiple tasks and a widely varied workload.
 Specific skills and attributes include the following:

-- Excellent skills in building and maintaining collaborative and strategic relationships with local project stakeholders, colleagues, local government and other transportation, planning, recreation, conservation, economic development, health, corporate and community-based organizations.
+Excellent skills in building and maintaining collaborative and strategic relationships with a variety of stakeholders, such as local and state government officials and agencies; transportation, planning, economic development, conservation and health organizations; and community-based nonprofits.

-- Strong people and group-facilitation skills and substantial experience building and working with successful coalitions
+Strong people and group-facilitation skills and experience with coalition building

 The following qualifications are preferred: